Home

 Machine for Computing Interest

-On May 6, 1844, Jehu Hatfield had an invention idea; hence, took out a US patent №3574 for a machine for computing interest, measuring lumber, and other purposes.
+On May 6, 1844, Jehu Hatfield had an invention idea; hence, he took out a US patent №3574 for a machine for computing interest, measuring lumber, and other purposes.
 Hatfield wanted to provide a machine with a quick calculating mechanism.
 It is unknown how many devices were produced, but at least one managed to survive today.

 Jehu Hatfield